|Power and Function|

 Consider how all these factors will be affected by, and will affect, your use of the wheelchair.

 If you have a condition which is deteriorating, you may wish to take account of your possible future needs at this earlier stage.
-You also need to take into account the needs of any person who will be helping you, including carrying out basic maintenance tasks, e.g. charging the batteries.
-Their level of ability and safety need to be considered.
+You also need take into account the abilities and needs of any person who will be helping you, including possibly lifting the chair and carrying out basic maintenance tasks.

-Many lightweight chairs have features such as flip-up armrests and a swivel seat to make transfers easier.
-Some chairs have a height adjustable seat or seat height options and removable armrests.
-This may be useful to you if you slide transfer, perhaps to and from a car or the bed.
+Most chairs have removable armrests which may be useful to you if you slide transfer - perhaps when moving to and from a car or the bed.

-A wheelchair should add to your freedom and independence; it should enable your comfort and wellbeing, not limit your body movement or cause pain or pressure sores.
+A wheelchair should add to your freedom and independence; it should enable your comfort and well-being and not limit your body movement or cause pain or pressure ulcers.

 If your body shape allows, you want to preserve and support good posture by: